lmnhd/keyvex/Dropbox/Source/Projects-25/Keyvex_Project/TECHNICAL_OUTLINE.md

 ### Agent Separation Strategy

-**Philosophy**: Single responsibility per agent with clean separation of concerns.
-Each agent is optimized for specific tasks rather than trying to handle everything in one monolithic system.
+**Philosophy**: Single responsibility per agent with clean separation of concerns and complete prompt separation.
+Each agent is optimized for specific tasks with all prompting logic centralized in dedicated files rather than mixed with server code.

 **Key Principles**:
+- **Complete Prompt Separation**: All AI prompts moved to `/lib/prompts/` with dynamic builder functions
+- **XML-Structured Prompts**: Enhanced prompt organization for better AI processing
 - **No Over-Engineering**: Removed all algorithmic helper functions and keyword detection
 - **AI Intelligence First**: Let AI models make decisions without programmatic intervention
 - **Structured Validation**: Use proper schema validation for complex outputs
 - **Scalable Pattern**: Easily add new specialized agents following the same pattern
+- **Grid Layout Enforcement**: All tools use sophisticated dashboard-style layouts

 ### Primary Agent Types